lukasz-madon/product-scraper/README.txt

 REST service that will provide developers with oxygenboutique.com products in a structured format (JSON)

-Deps
+Deps (can be downloaded with pip)
-- flask
+- Flask
 - Flask-SQLAlchemy
+- Scrapy
-- SQLite
+- requests

 to run:
-./run api
+./run start_service
 ./run spider